Masterclass Instructors and staff for the 2025 Treasure Coast Summer Band Camp include:

 Thomas C. Dougherty

 Thomas Dougherty has been the Director of Bands at Jensen Beach High School since 2007.
 Under his direction, the program has grown in size and consistently earned the highest ratings at local, state, and national festivals.
-The JBHS Band Program has travelled to Tampa, Orlando, Atlanta, Savannah, New York City, Chicago, and Washington D.C. under his direction.
+The JBHS Band Program has travelled to Tampa, Orlando, Atlanta, Savannah, New York City, Chicago, Boston, and Washington D.C. under his direction.

 Prior to his appointment at Jensen Beach High School, Mr. Dougherty coordinated the instrumental music curriculum at Alfred I. DuPont Middle School in Jacksonville, FL.